seL4/microkit/docs/manual.md

 #### Domain scheduling (experimental)

 If a Microkit system is built with a domain supported (`release_domain, debug_domain`) config, the PD can be assigned to a scheduling **domain** in the system description.
 If a PD is assigned to a domain, then the PD will only be allowed to execute when that domain is active.
-By default, PDs are assigned to domain 0.
 Which domain is active at any given point in time is determined by the [domain schedule](#domain).

 ## Virtual Machines {#vm}